eProsima-Private/AML-Dashboard/README.md

 * Note: pipx can also be used for users who prefer that as an alternative for managing Python packages in isolated environments.

+Make sure to properly install the AML Engine on your system by carefully following the instructions provided [here](https://github.com/Algebraic-AI/Open-AML-Engine).

 Install **npm** (8.5.1) and **nodejs** (v12.22.9) using the following commands:

 ```bash